IBM/kar-apps/README.md

 Its main responsibility is to implement business logic for Reefer App use cases.

 4. Simulator server running in OpenLiberty
 Its main responsibility is to provide drivers for Reefer App use cases.
-Currently supported use case are:
+Currently supported use cases are:
    * Advance time and notify active voyages of their new locations
-   * Gradually create orders to fill upcoming voyages to a specified target capacity
+   * Gradually create orders filling upcoming voyages to a specified target capacity
+   * Randomly generate reefer anomalies at specified failure rate

 ![Alt text](docs/images/reefer-arch.png?raw=true "Reefer Architecture")